Argentine rock: Massification and projection to the rest of Latin America

 In addition to these best-selling releases, this year also saw the arrival of the two most prestigious bands of the underground scene: Patricio Rey y sus Redonditos de Ricota with Gulp!, and Sumo with Divididos por la Felicidad.
 Although sales of these works were not comparable to those of the most successful exponents of pop, what until recently had been a secret of the underground was beginning to gain space in the media.

 By 1985, several bands began receiving consistent airplay across Latin America.
 Argentine rock began "climbing" the continent up the Andes: first Chile, then Peru, Ecuador, Colombia, Venezuela.
 Soda Stereo, with their new wave and post-punk sound, they would become one of the most important bands in Argentine rock and, like Los Abuelos de la Nada and G.I.T., they would find great success abroad.

 Zeta Bosio member of Soda Stereo said regarding this: "We would leave Argentina and tour in Chile, Peru, etc, and in some places they had never heard a live rock concert before... they said that such music was for another world and wouldn’t work... now it's all joy seeing how it did work and that it now has its own legs..."
 Argentine rock bands were the first to be signed to multinational record labels for distribution across many nations.

 At the end of the year, Soda Stereo released Signos, which cemented their popularity with hits like "Prófugos" and "Persiana Americana."
 The members embarked on a new Latin American tour that included more than 100 concerts in 11 different countries (Argentina, Uruguay, Paraguay, Bolivia, Chile, Peru, Ecuador, Colombia, Venezuela, Costa Rica, and Mexico), in addition to recording the live album Ruido Blanco.
 With the Signos tour, Soda Stereo became international stars.

-The small wave became a wave around 1986, and by the beginning of that year, it had become a continental phenomenon, reaching Central America, Mexico, and crossing the Atlantic to Spain.
+The small wave grew around 1986, and by the beginning of that year, it had become a continental phenomenon, reaching Central America, Mexico, and crossing the Atlantic to Spain.
 Los Enanitos Verdes achieved great success with their energetic pop-rock.
 Sissi Hansen, from the underground, arrives in Peru, where she gets three hits with her first album Mi Religión, produced by Stuka, guitarist of Los Violadores, the pioneering punk rock band in the country.
 Around that time, and after Stuka consolidated as lead guitarist, they began to move away from the pure punk style, to take elements of post punk and new wave.
 In 1985 they released their second album, Y ahora qué pasa, eh? with which they became a great commercial success especially for the song «Uno, dos, ultraviolento».
 Their call grew until they moved away from the small underground stages and took them to play in larger venues and even tour abroad.